eisukeesaki/mind-maps/REST.md

                                                         can be passed as data streams
                                             roles
                                 properties
-                                    enhances simplicity by providing a clean separation of concerns and hiding the underlying implementation of resources and communication mechanisms the generality of the interface enables substitutability of implementation configuration
+                                    it enhances simplicity by providing a clean separation of concerns and hiding the underlying implementation of resources and communication mechanisms the generality of the interface enables substitutability of implementation it need only be aware of each other's existence during the scope of their communication configuration
                                 example instances
                             components